starch-uk/sca-extra/PLAN.md

 ## Implementation Status

-**Note:** This plan document describes the project as if it hasn't been built yet, but includes all features and capabilities that are currently implemented.
-The following sections document what will be built, including:
+This plan describes the project scope and components, including:

 - **44 PMD rules** across 6 categories (code-style, documentation, method-signatures, modifiers, naming, structure)
 - **Comprehensive test infrastructure** with positive and negative test fixtures for all rules